fogus/spiel/pyramidenspiel/pungo/README.markdown

 Movement points can be spent to move a single pyramid multiple times or multiple pyramids in turn.
 The points available are indicated by the face showing on the top of the die.

-## Passing and remaining movement points
+### Passing and remaining movement points

 Players cannot pass and must move as indicated by the value of the die and all points must be spent on each turn.

-## Movement constraints
+### Movement constraints

 There are constraints about how pyramids may be moved however:

- * While you can move pyramids into your opponent's home row, you may never move pyramids out of there
- * You can however move pyramids within an opponent's home row
  * No pyramid can land, even in passing, on a smaller pyramid
  * Landing on an empty square during movement freezes a pyramid from moving anymore during that turn
- * A pyramid resting on an empty square can be move out of it, but it is frozen for the rest of that turn
+ * A pyramid resting on an empty square can be move to any orthogonal square, but it is frozen for the rest of that turn
  * A pile of pyramids can move, as long as the movement points can accomodate the total points in the pile